U.S., Israel differ on how to resolve Iran nuclear issue

 Six global powers and Iran held talks last week in Geneva on ways towards a diplomatic deal, their first such negotiations since the June election of Rouhani, a relative moderate, opened doors for compromise after years of escalating confrontation.

-Britain, China, France, Germany, Russia and the United States are due to hold a second round of those talks with Iran on November 7 and 8, also in Geneva.
+Britain, China, France, Germany, Russia and the United States are due to hold a second round of these talks with Iran on November 7-8, also in Geneva.

-The senior U.S. official said Kerry and Netanyahu had an "in-depth" discussion of Israeli-Palestinian peace negotiations, which resumed on July 29.
+Iran cites a right to refine uranium for peaceful purposes under the nuclear Non-Proliferation Treaty (NPT), a 1970 global pact to prevent the spread of nuclear arms.

+But the United States has said Iran does not automatically have this right under international law because, it argues, Tehran is in violation of its obligations under counter-proliferation safeguards.
+A series of U.N.
+Security Council resolutions since 2006 has demanded that Iran suspend all enrichment and heavy water related activities.

+Western experts say, and some diplomats privately acknowledge, that it is no longer realistic to expect Iran to halt all enrichment-related activities, since the Islamic Republic has sharply expanded such work in the last seven years and it is seen as a source of national pride and prestige.

+Kerry made clear that his talks with Netanyahu would also cover Egypt, where the army toppled Islamist President Mohamed Mursi in early July, Syria's civil war and the renewed Israeli-Palestinian peace negotiations.

+Those talks resumed on July 29 after a three-year hiatus.
 The United States has said they aim to yield a peace deal within nine months, of which nearly three months have already passed.

 The core issues in the more than six-decade dispute include borders, the future of Jewish settlements in the occupied West Bank where Palestinians seek statehood, the fate of Palestinian refugees and the status of Jerusalem.